All Collections

 Similar to starting point templates, you can create a custom classic template using the visual email template editor.
 Just select a classic template as the base for your custom template.

-Things to note about using a classic template
+Things to note about classic templates

 What is an HTML template?

 HTML templates are email templates designed entirely using custom HTML and CSS in the HTML template editor.
-They are not editable from the email editor.

 HTML templates are best for creators who want to custom-code their own templates using HTML and CSS.